 Tone: Casual, emoji-heavy, hashtag-rich

-PostPlanify shortcut: AI caption generator does this automaticallyβwrite once, get platform-specific variations.
+PostPlanify shortcut: The AI assistant does this automatically—write once, get platform-specific variations.

 Mistake 4: Ignoring Facebook's Culture and Best Practices